 Lice infestation is the skin infestation of small, wingless and blood-sucking insects in scalp and hairs.
-A single adult organism causing this infestation is called as a louse and eggs are called as nits.
-Lice are bigger than the nits and they follow a complete cycle to convert from a nit to a louse.
-At the initial stage of this cycle nits (louse eggs) hatch and release the lice which used to be very small and then grow into adult one.
-An adult louse seems to be equal of a small dandruff flake in size.
+A single adult organism causing this infestation is called as a louse and eggs are called nits.
+Lice are bigger than the nits and they follow a complete cycle to convert from nit to a louse.
+At the initial stage of this cycle nits (louse eggs) hatch and release the lice which used to be very small and then grow into an adult one.
+An adult louse seems to be equal to a small dandruff flake in size.

 Pre-school and school going children are most vulnerable to this infection.
 If you are a parent you should keep an eye on your kid’s hair growth as well as what else is growing in it.

 It is a very common infection among children, so, if you observe this condition in your kid just do not get panic as this is the most usual situation that may every child experience once in their life.
-But this infection must be controlled at proper time before it leads to a serious situation.
+But this infection must be controlled at a proper time before it leads to a serious situation.

-What causes Lice Infestation?
+What Causes Lice Infestation?